Note

 Connect to Power BI

-Next, we will connect our serverless SQL pool to our Power BI workspace.
-Once you have connected your workspace, you will be able to create Power BI reports both directly from Azure Synapse Analytics as well as from Power BI desktop.
+Next, we'll connect our serverless SQL pool to our Power BI workspace.
+Once you have connected your workspace, you'll be able to create Power BI reports both directly from Azure Synapse Analytics and from Power BI desktop.

 Note